tldr-pages/tldr/pages/common/quilt.md

 `quilt refresh`

-- Apply all patches in the series file:
+- Apply all the patches in the series file:

 `quilt push -a`